verzada/FhirStarter.DotNetCore/docs/FHIRService/SettingUpAResourceService.md

 ### The IFhirService

-To create a new Resource service, just create a new file in your web application.
+To create a new Resource service with the IFhirService interface, just create a new file in your web application.
 Initially it can typically look something like this:

 ```c#
 using System;